Any Wednesday (film)

 Any Wednesday is a 1966 American Technicolor romantic comedy film starring Jane Fonda, Jason Robards, and Dean Jones.
-It was directed by Robert Ellis Miller from a screenplay by producer Julius J. Epstein based on the Broadway play of the same name by Muriel Resnik, which ran for 984 performances from 1964 to 1966.
+It was directed by Robert Ellis Miller from a screenplay by producer Julius J. Epstein based on the play of the same name by Muriel Resnik, which ran on Broadway for 983 performances from 1964 to 1966.
 The film was titled Bachelor Girl Apartment in the UK.

 The story centers on a Manhattan woman (Fonda) who is trying to decide between two suitors, one married (Robards) and one not (Jones), on the day of her 30th birthday.

 Plot

 John Cleves (Jason Robards) is a businessman with an office in New York and a home in New Jersey.
 On one day of each week, Wednesday, he spends the night in the city, lying to wife Dorothy (Rosemary Murphy) that he is out of town on business when he actually is seeing Ellen, his mistress (Jane Fonda).

 A business client from Akron, Ohio, Cass Henderson (Dean Jones), comes to town and is unable to find a hotel room for the night.
 Cleves' new secretary knows of an "executive suite" the boss maintains in town, so Cass is sent there for the night.
 When he meets Ellen, he mistakenly assumes she is a certain kind of lady hired by Cleves to entertain him.

 The secretary compounds the error by telling Dorothy about the apartment.
 Dorothy goes there and discovers Ellen and Cass, assuming them to be a young couple.
 The women take a liking to each other so Dorothy invites them to spend an evening out on the town with her and John.

 Dorothy eventually catches on to what her husband is up to and leaves him.
 Ellen invites her to use the apartment.
 John goes there and tries to win his wife's love back, but she just tells her husband to come visit her on any Wednesday.